What To Watch This Christmas Week: Skarsgård Bites Depp, ‘What If’ Ends, and Timothée Sings Dylan

 In the early 1960s, 19-year-old Bob Dylan (Timothée Chalamet) arrived in New York with his guitar and revolutionary talent, destined to change the course of American music.
 Forming his most intimate relationships during his rise to fame, he grows restless with the folk movement, making a controversial choice that reverberates worldwide.

-Ross Bonaime revealed what fans can expect from the biopic: A Complete Unknown manages to thread the line beautifully, presenting an enigmatic artistic figure in a direct way that doesn’t feel monotonous, while also giving the audience a greater appreciation for the music at hand.
-It all works to give us a film that also includes one of the year’s best performances in Chalamet, along with a tremendous supporting cast.
+Ross Bonaime revealed what fans can expect from the biopic: A Complete Unknown manages to thread the line beautifully, presenting an enigmatic artistic figure in a direct way that doesn’t feel monotonous, while also giving the audience a greater apprec